technyon/TweenSharp/README.md

 - Use "DelayedCall" for delayed execution of methods.

 ### How to Use
-Just download with git or as a ZIP and included all files in your project.
-Add TSScheduler.cs to any GameObject in the scene and you're all setup.
+Just download the sources and put them into your Assets directory in your project.